Engineers examine computer equipment

 Elective 5

-Residencies for Online Students
+Residency for Online Students

-To provide an on-campus experience that bonds students to Duke and to each other, the online program includes one residency session in the Fall of the program
+To provide an on-campus experience that bonds students to Duke and to each other, the online program includes residency.

 Tuition and Financial Aid